 One of the reasons they are so durable is because they use quality parts and their mod and pitch bend wheels are made of metal.
 The side panels are also made of real wood which gives it a heavy and durable feeling.
 This has kind of been a staple of Arturia keyboards.

-I have always been a fan of newer MIDI controllers as opposed to older because I have always had bad sync problems and connectivity issues with older ones.
+I have always been a fan of newer MIDI controllers as opposed to older ones because I have always had bad sync problems and connectivity issues with older ones.
 MIDI technology is getting better and better and it’s important that you’re using up to date controllers.

 I recommend checking out the Novation SL MKIII as well for a great option at a MIDI keyboard.
 This is also a new product that has some great features.